-The College offers Master of Arts programs in Education, English, History, Psychology, and Speech; Master of Business Administration; Master of Public Administration; Master of Science, Psychology; and a Master of Arts, Special Major.
+The College offers Master of Arts programs in Education, English, History, Psychology, and Speech; Master of Business Administration; Master of Public Administration; and a Master of Science program in Psychology.
 Specific requirements within these degree programs will be found in the catalog sections of the department concerned.